About St. Luke's

 Future competent and compassionate medical professionals are educated and trained at the St. Luke’s Medical Center College of Medicine-William H. Quasha Memorial (SLMCCM-WHQM).
 The medical school grants full scholarships to the best and brightest graduates of leading colleges and universities.
 It also offers international clinical observerships and the MS Molecular Medicine Program.

-St. Luke’s Medical Center will relentlessly pursue its vision and mission for many years to come, and will continue to be the country’s premier medical institution and hospital of choice for local residents and medical travellers.
+St. Luke’s Medical Center will relentlessly pursue its vision and mission for many years to come, and will continue to be the country’s premier medical institution and hospital of choice for local residents and medical travelers.